Vietnam.vn - Nền tảng quảng bá Việt Nam

 Parents need to create a healthy and experiential educational environment to encourage their children to learn, explore and ask questions instead of just memorizing theoretical issues.
 They need to set an example of using technology in a useful and healthy way, support their children to use technology in a balanced way, avoid addiction to social networks, video games and exposure to harmful and junk information sources.

 Education managers need to have policies to support and improve digital capacity and digital pedagogical capacity for teachers to adapt to the 4.0 teaching environment.
-Provide policy mechanisms and equipment for learners and teachers to practice, experiment, and create tangible products instead of just learning theory.
+Provide policy mechanisms and equipment for students and teachers to practice, experiment, and create tangible products instead of just learning theory.
 Educators need to create policy mechanisms to connect schools - research institutes - technology enterprises to provide internship opportunities, scholarships, project funding and transfer potential research products to the market.

 Source